 S.2.1.
+Vapor Elimination.

-Air/Vapor Elimination. - A measuring system shall be equipped with an effective air/vapor eliminator or other automatic means to prevent the passage of air/vapor through the meter.
-Vent lines from the air/vapor eliminator shall be made of appropriate non-collapsible material.
+- (a) A device shall be equipped with an effective automatic means to prevent the passage of vapor through the meter. - (b) Vent lines from the vapor eliminator shall be made of appropriate non-collapsible material.
+(Amended 2016) - S.2.2.

-(Amended 2016 and 2018)

-- S.2.2.
 Provision for Sealing.
-Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange can be made of: - (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate, when such rate tends to affect the accuracy of deliveries; and - (c) any metrological parameter that will affect the metrological integrity of the device or system.
+Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or for physically applying a security seal in such a manner that requires the security seal to be broken before an adjustment or interchange may be made of: - (a) any measuring or indicating element; - (b) any adjustable element for controlling delivery rate, when such rate tends to affect the accuracy of deliveries; and - (c) any metrological parameter that will affect the metrological integrity of the device or system.

 When applicable, the adjusting mechanism shall be readily accessible for purposes of affixing a security seal.

-Audit trails shall use the format set forth in Table S.2.2.
-Categories of Device and Methods of Sealing.
+[Audit trails shall use the format set forth in Table S.2.2.
+Categories of Device and Methods of Sealing.]
 [Nonretroactive as of January 1, 1995]

 Table S.2.2.
 Categories of Device and Methods of Sealing Categories of Device Methods of Sealing Category 1: No remote configuration capability.
 Seal by physical seal or two event counters: one for calibration parameters and one for configuration parameters.
 Category 2: Remote configuration capability, but access is controlled by physical hardware.
-The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode.
-The hardware enabling access for remote communication must be on-site.
+The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode. communication must be on-site.
 The hardware must be sealed using a physical seal or an event counter for calibration parameters and an event counter for configuration parameters.
-The event counters may be located either at the individual measuring device or at the system controller; however, an adequate number of counters must be provided to monitor the calibration and configuration parameters of the individual devices at a location.
-If the counters are located in the system controller rather than at the individual device, means must be provided to generate a hard copy of the information through an on-site device.
-Category 3: Remote configuration capability access may be unlimited or controlled through a software switch (e.g., password).
+The event counters may be Category 3: Remote configuration capability access may be unlimited or controlled through a software switch (e.g., password).
 The device shall clearly indicate that it is in the remote configuration mode and record such message if capable of printing in this mode or shall not operate while in this mode.
 An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter.
 A printed copy of the information must be available on demand through the device or through another on-site device.
 The information may also be available electronically.
 The event logger shall have a capacity to retain records equal to 10 times the number of sealable parameters in the device, but not more than 1000 records are required.
 (Note: Does not require 1000 changes to be stored for each parameter.)